-Hot beverages can be the sweet nectar to keep and adults world turning, however, there is often a lot of waste to accompany these everyday drinks.
+Hot beverages can be the sweet nectar to keep an adult's world turning.
+However, with that sweet nectar comes a lot of waste.

 As with every brew, this is a personal choice.

 I have freeze dried coffee granules at work, and these come in a glass jar with a plastic lid.
-This is then recycled, but the big trouble with this is that the jar has insets and labels of paper and plastic onto the glass jar its self, which is hard to separate without some brute force.
+This is then recycled, but the big trouble with this is that the jar has insets and labels of paper and plastic onto the glass jar itself, which is hard to separate without brute force.

 If I have freeze dried coffee at home, I clean out the jar and use it for keeping dried goods in.

 My preference, both for flavour and waste, is to get the beans from a coffee roasters in the centre of Birmingham, Quarter Horse Coffee.
-They are happy to put beans both whole and ground into a box or jar to take away.
-This cuts all the waste out before it gets to my house.
-I also know where the beans have come for, so can opt for fairly traded beans.
+They're happy to put beans both whole and ground into a box or jar to take away, which cuts any waste out before it gets to my house.
+I also know where the beans have come from, so can opt for fairly traded beans.

 We then have a plunger caffettiera in the cupboard for making the coffee and I'm on the look out around local charity shops for an expresso maker.

-Anna loves it though, so her tips would be similar to the coffee about buying the leaves loose and investing in a tea pot or reusable tea bag.
+Anna loves it though, so her tips would be similar to the coffee beans; buying the leaves loose and investing in a tea pot or reusable tea bag.

 The big difference is the storage.
-A jar may well make the tea loose it's flavour early on.
-A tea caddy is the ideal solution.
+A jar may well make the tea lose its flavour early on, so a tea caddy is the ideal solution.

-Mint, lemon balm and chamomile are all relivily easy to grow.
-These could be fit off and brewed into tea as needed, or dried out and stored in a cupboard.
+Mint, lemon balm and chamomile are all relatively easy to grow.
+These could be cut off and brewed into tea as needed, or dried out and stored in a cupboard.

 Neither Anna or I are a vegan.
-I have read a lot into it, and really support the ethos behind it, but right now, it's not something I want to commit to.
-Maybe in the future, but for now, it's not a choice I am willing to make.
+I've read a lot into it, and really support the ethos behind it, but right now, it's not something that I want to commit to.
+Maybe in the future, but for now, it's not a choice I'm willing to make.

 We both buy our milk from an old-fashioned milk float.
-My milkman is called Mark (I love the alteration!)
-And he can drop milk off on Tuesday's, Thursday's and Saturdays.
+My milkman is called Mark (I love the alliteration!) and he can drop milk off on Tuesdays, Thursdays and Saturdays.
 Two pints per week is usually perfect for me.
-I was surprised that milk was still being delivered in recyclable glass which can be given back to the driver.
-To find your local milkman you can use this handy site.
+I was surprised that milk was still being delivered in recyclable glass which can be given back to the driver – to find your local milkman you can use this handy site.

 I don't take sugar in my tea as I'm sweet enough already (ba dum dum cha) but if you do, opting for sugar wrapped in recyclable paper, buying in bulk straight into a jar or opting for a plant-based alternative like agave syrup are the more eco-friendly options.